NXT TakeOver: New York: Storylines

 The card included matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

-In the fourth annual Dusty Rhodes Tag Team Classic, Aleister Black and Ricochet advanced to the finals and defeated The Forgotten Sons (Steve Cutler and Wesley Blake) to win the tournament.
-This also earned them an NXT Tag Team Championship match against the War Raiders (Hanson and Rowe) at TakeOver.
+The fourth annual Dusty Rhodes Tag Team Classic was won by Aleister Black and Ricochet, who defeated The Forgotten Sons (Steve Cutler and Wesley Blake) in the final.
+This also earned them an NXT Tag Team Championship match against the War Raiders (Hanson and Rowe) at TakeOver: New York.

-In the Classic, Johnny Gargano decided to team up once again with former friend and bitter rival, NXT Champion Tommaso Ciampa, reforming #DIY.
+In the Dusty Rhodes Tag Team Classic, Johnny Gargano decided to team up once again with former friend and bitter rival, NXT Champion Tommaso Ciampa, reforming #DIY.
 After losing to Black and Ricochet in the semifinals, Ciampa was about to turn on Gargano again, but Gargano was prepared and turned the attack around.
-On the March 20 episode of NXT, Triple H revealed that Gargano was supposed to face Ciampa at TakeOver for the NXT title, but those plans halted due to the real life situation of Ciampa needing neck surgery, thus forcing him to vacate the title.
+On the March 20 episode of NXT, Triple H revealed that Gargano was supposed to face Ciampa at TakeOver: New York for the NXT title, but those plans halted due to the real life situation of Ciampa needing neck surgery, thus forcing him to vacate the title.
 Triple H then stated Gargano would still be in the match, and The Undisputed Era's Adam Cole won a fatal five-way against Velveteen Dream, Matt Riddle, Aleister Black, and Ricochet to fight for the vacant title.
 Triple H also announced that, in order to get a definitive winner, the match would be a two out of three falls match.

 After winning the Worlds Collide tournament during Royal Rumble Axxess for a championship match of his choosing, Velveteen Dream defeated Johnny Gargano for the NXT North American Championship.
 Over the next few weeks, Dream had run-ins with Matt Riddle, who fantasized about what the championship would look like around his waist.
-After weeks of head games, it was eventually announced that Dream would defend the title against Riddle at TakeOver.
+After weeks of head games, it was eventually announced that Dream would defend the title against Riddle at TakeOver: New York.

 At TakeOver: Phoenix, Shayna Baszler retained the NXT Women's Championship against Bianca Belair by technical submission.
-During the match, Belair also had to deal with outside interference from Baszler's friends, former UFC Horsewomen Jessamyn Duke and Marina Shafir.
+During the match, Belair also had to deal with outside interference from Baszler's friends, former Ultimate Fighting Championship Horsewomen, Jessamyn Duke and Marina Shafir.
 This led to a match with Belair teaming with Io Shirai and Kairi Sane against the three women, and resulted in Shirai pinning Baszler.
 Belair, however, was not pleased as she wanted the pin and another shot at Baszler's title.
-During a match for a title shot at TakeOver, both Shirai and Belair were attacked by Baszler, who also choked out an assisting Sane.
+During a match for a title shot at TakeOver: New York, both Shirai and Belair were attacked by Baszler, who also choked out an assisting Sane.
 As she was leaving the building, Baszler was informed that, due to her actions, she would be defending her title against Belair, Shirai, and Sane in a fatal four-way match.

 At NXT UK TakeOver: Blackpool, after Pete Dunne's successful WWE United Kingdom Championship defense, Walter made his NXT UK debut and confronted Dunne.
 On February 23, a title match between Dunne and Walter was scheduled for TakeOver: New York.